isomerpages/csa-sicw1/_speakers/Speaker – Dr Bushra Al Blooshi.md

 *Director of Governance and Risk Management for Cybersecurity, <br> Dubai Electronic Security Center<br>Dubai*

 ##### **Biography**
-Dr. Bushra Al Blooshi is the Director of Governance and Risk Management for Cybersecurity at the Dubai Cyber Security Center.
+Dr. Bushra Al Blooshi is the Director of Governance and Risk Management for Cybersecurity at the Dubai Electronic Security Center.
 She is the first Arab woman to join the World Economic Forum's Global Future Councils on Cybersecurity and the first Arab woman to chair the World Bank's Cloud Computing Group.

 In December 2023, His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, and Deputy Prime Minister and Minister of Defence, congratulated Dr. Bushra Al Blooshi on her appointment as Chair of the World Bank's Cloud Computing Group.